CitrineInformatics/gemd-python/CONTRIBUTING.md

 # Contributing

+## Testing

+Changes are gated on:
+ * Passing unit tests
+ * 100% unit test coverage
+ * pep8 style complaince, with some exceptions in the [tox file](tox.ini) Check out the [.travis.yml](.travis.yml) file for the exact testing procedure.

 ## Coding Style
 This project follows [PEP8](https://www.python.org/dev/peps/pep-0008/), with the following exceptions:
 * Maximum line length is 99 characters